gabrielemartire/control_badge_reader/README.md

 0 - back
 select action:
 ```
-at this point by following the instructions on the screen you can complete the requested operation.
+At this point by following the instructions on the screen you can complete the requested operation.
 > _for example enter (action=1) with a 'Security Chief' badge (id=5) in the 'Control room' area (id=10)_
 ```python
 select action: 1
 insert badge id: 5
 insert badge reader id: 10
 ```
-obtaining authorization to enter:
+Obtaining authorization to enter:
 ```python
 authorized
 ```